 The Living Room:

-One of the set decorators was Cindy Carr, who also worked on Life as We Know It and Failure to Launch.
+One of the set decorators was Cindy Carr, who also worked on Life as We Know It.

 I personally would need more color if I lived in this house, but I thought that it suited Cameron Diaz’s uptight character perfectly.
 This looks like the house where someone with a need for perfection and control over her surroundings would live.